noabossel/scPAIR-seq/README.md

 # PART 1 – single cell bacterial library:

-install_packages.R: contains the relevant packages for this part.
+install_packages.R: contains the relevant packages for this procedure.

 generate_MIB_matrix.R: gets as input R1 and R2 fastq files (e.g., ex_R1.fastq and ex_R2.fastq), and generates a MIB count matrix (i.e. number of reads classified to each bacterial mutant in each cell).